CalebLam14/stockity/README.md

 # Stockity

 Stockity is an inventory tracking app where you can add, edit and remove products along with their stocks.
+This is a submission for Shopify Backend Developer Intern
+Challenge 2022.

 ## Running the Application